GSTDiandre/ps2-discord-rpc/README.md

 - Run the script using ``python ps2rpc.py``.
 - Boot the console into OPL, then launch a PS2 game.
 - (Optional) Set up a batch file to execute the script in one click, or schedule an event to run it on startup.

+Troubleshooting:

+If the script is not functional, make sure to grant elevated access and/or set up firewall/AV/UAC exceptions.